yohasebe/openai-chat-api-workflow/README.md

 ## More Specific Commands

-These are features mainly based on OpenAI's example usages of its text-completion API.
-The user-specified values to the following environmental variables are ignored when runing these commands:
+These are features mainly based on OpenAI's example usage of its text-completion API.
+The user-specified values to the following user settings are ignored when running these commands:

 - `temperature`
 - `frequency_penalty`
 - `presence_penalty`

-### Langauage-related
+### Language-related

 #### <span><img src='./icons/quora.png' style='height:2em;'/></span> Ask in Your Language